Use a Controller object to add the generator to a chart:

 Details

-adds the callback to the generator which are required for loading data.
+setDataInterface adds the callback to the generator which are required for loading data.

-will be passed to the function, which needs to return a PriceTargetDataPoint
+priceTargetFetch is used to fetch price target data.
+The instrument and an optional currency will be passed to the function, which needs to return a PriceTargetDataPoint array.

 Type